Addressing anti-social behaviour

 You can get in touch with your local accord.

-The City has responded to requests from the community and established alcohol-free zones in areas that have attracted street drinkers, including lanes and parks.
+The City has responded to requests from the community and established alcohol-free zones and alcohol prohibited areas where alcohol-related antisocial behaviour impacts safety and amenity.

-Where an alcohol-free zone is established, it is an offence for members of the public to drink alcohol in the zone 24 hours a day, 7 days a week.
-Your local police station enforces these laws.
+Where an alcohol-free zone or alcohol prohibited area is established, it is an offence for members of the public to drink alcohol in the zone 24 hours a day, 7 days a week.
+Your local police enforces these laws.

-A map of alcohol-free zones in the local area and an alcohol-free zone fact sheet are available for download below.
+An alcohol-free zone fact sheet is available for download below, along with an interactive alcohol-free zone map.
 Licensed cafés and restaurants that serve alcohol outdoors within the zones are exempt.

 02 9265 firstname.lastname@example.org